Peligrietzer/feral_machines/posts/lerman-whore_for_capitalism.md

 > more it should be on a blog, open to everyone and without all the extra
 > bullshit.

 So, here it is.
-Feral Machine's first guest post.
+Feral Machines' first guest post.

 -- Lucca